athletics/AdManager/README.md

 ## Configuration

-A configuration object is required to initialize the Ad Manager.
+A configuration object is required to initialize the AdManager.

 | key                                      | type    |
 | ---------------------------------------- | ------- |